charles19132/papiere/README.md

 ## Plugin compatibility

 All plugins should work.
-As far as we know, the built-in bStats in Paper is only used by Paper itself.
+As far as we know, the built-in bStats implementation in Paper is only used by Paper itself.
 Plugins can use their own bStats version.

 ### bStats.yml is present